-Seizure Attorneys and Birth Injury Lawyers of Michigan - Serving Detroit, Grand Rapids, Columbus, Toledo, Washington DC and More
+Seizure Attorneys and Birth Injury Lawyers Serving Michigan, Ohio, Washington DC and nationwide

 Newborn seizures can be an indicator of serious neurological damage from a number of birth-related injuries.
-If your newborn or child suffers from seizures that began around the time of birth, contact Reiter & Walsh, P.C., serving Detroit and all of Michigan, for a free case evaluation with our expert medical malpractice attorneys.
+If your newborn or child suffers from seizures that began around the time of birth, contact Reiter & Walsh, P.C., serving Michigan, Ohio, Washington D.C. and across the nation.
+We'll provide you with a free case evaluation from one of our expert birth injury attorneys.

 WHAT ARE SEIZURES?